Water outage hits thousands of homes as customers learn of bill rises

 Richard Hallett told the PA news agency: “I’m disgusted, It has taken me two hours to get here.

-“It’s disgraceful, they haven’t organised anything at all, I came home last night and realised we didn’t have any water and now the bill rises is just salt in the wounds.”
+“It’s disgraceful, they haven’t organised anything at all, I came home last night and realised we didn’t have any water and now the bill rise is just salt in the wounds.”

 Aiden, who did not want to give a surname, said: “I have had to walk two or three miles because the bus broke down as well.